Frequently asked questions

-Check OUR SERVICE page to find about our NDIS services that we can provide
+Check Our Services page to find out more about our services that we can provide.

 Do I have to pay any out of pocket fees for services at ELS?

-If you are an NDIS participant, you will pay no out of pocket fees to us as we are NDIS approved
+If you are an NDIS participant, you will pay no out of pocket fees if you choose ELS to provide you services for your disability support needs.

 Is there a limit to the charges that ELS quotes for its services?

-What if I am yet to be approved for NDIS funding, can I still receive your services?
+What if I am not yet a participant of the NDIS, can I still receive your services?

-If you do not receive NDIS funding, or are in the process, ring us to discuss how we can assist.
+If you do not receive NDIS funding, or are in the process to register yourself as a participant of the scheme, ring us to know more on how we can assist you.
+We can also assist you with the process of your application to NDIS.

 What are the few things I can ask a provider to ensure that they are better fit to provide me a good service?

-Whether they are registered with NDIS? (if you are self or plan managing, you can choose unregistered providers as well)
+- Whether they are registered with NDIS? (if you are self or plan managing, you do not have to worry as in thsi case, you may choose unregistered providers as well).

-if they can tailor their supports to help meet your goals?
+- How can the provider best tailor their supports to help meet your goals?

 What is the NDIS participant portal?

-NDIS participant portal is a unique profile login provided to you as a user/participant of the scheme.
-This ability to access the portal gives you all the information regarding the budget, spending and your NDIS plan.
 In order to get this access, you may have to request a linking code to NDIA.
 This may be provided to you electronically, over the phone or sent via mail.
-Once received you can then create or login to mygov and link up NDIA as an agency with your mygov to access the participant portal.
+Once received you can then create a login if new to mygov or login to mygov and link up NDIA as an agency with your mygov account, so that you can access the participant portal.

 How long do my NDIS support plan last for?